Business Partnership Protection Insurance Cover 2026

 How Is A Partnership Valued for Partnership Protection Insurance?

-As business partnership insurance is, in essence, a life insurance policy for each of the individual business partners that is then written into trust, the level of cover will depend on the business’s requirements and how much capital the remaining partners need to buy out a deceased business partner.
+As business partnership insurance is, in essence, a life insurance policy for each business partner that is then placed into trust, the level of cover will depend on the business’s requirements and the amount of capital the remaining partners need to buy out a deceased business partner.

 The amount of recommended cover should equal the market value of each business partner’s share of the business.
 In the absence of an accountant’s valuation, to fully calculate the value of a partnership and how much cover should be in place for each partner.